 The Club moved from the Milton Keynes and District Cricket League to the Ouse Valley League as a founder member in 1994 however we only stayed in this league for three years before joining the larger Oxfordshire Cricket Association League in 1997 where the 1st XI won their Division at the first attempt.
 In both 2014 and 2015, the 1st XI reached the final of the prestigious Airey Cup.
 The 2nd XI has also subsequently won its Division in 2002 and has won the Osberton Radiators Cup on three occasions in 2001, 2003 and 2007.

 A Ladies team was also playing occasional games from the early 1980’s and in the late 80’s became a founder member of the Milton Keynes & District Ladies League finishing Runners-up in both the league and cup competitions on a number of occasions.
-Whilst the Ladies team does not currently operate, it is the club’s ambition to restart this section of the club.
+Whilst the Ladies team does not currently operate, it is the club’s ambition to restart this section.

 As stated earlier, the Club moved to its current site in 1962 and had the former Swanbourne Railway Station Waiting Room as its changing facilities with no electricity or running water.
 A Tea Room was added and modified in the late 70’s before, in 1988, the Club constructed its own pavilion from a Terrapin building which we were given and, for the first time, we had electricity and running water which meant we had separate changing facilities and showers.
 In 1999 the Club was granted a Bar License and over the next few years a new extension was built with a custom built bar area, thereby improving the facilities considerably.
 In 2005, following the donation of a building by the Barton family, who are residents of the village, new enlarged changing rooms with improved shower and toilet facilities were officially opened.
 Both the original construction in 1988 and the extension in 2005 were grant aided by Aylesbury Vale District Council and without their help we would not have been able to achieve what we have.